Going abroad provides you with an exciting learning experience that takes you well beyond the classroom.

 Academic credit is awarded for most, but not all, opportunities.
 Take the time to research, and keep in mind that non-credit programs still provide you with endless benefits for your personal development and future career.
-All academic issues are managed between you and the Program Coordinator of your School.
+All academic issues are managed between you and the Program Coordinator of your Faculty.

 In the case of semester abroad opportunities, you are responsible for researching courses offered at the host institution and for securing approval for transfer of academic credit back to your Humber degree program.

 A Learning Agreement is a form which authorizes you to take courses at other institutions for transfer credit.
 Credits earned from Humber exchange are applicable to the extent that they fulfill the requirements of your own degree program.
 When you meet with your Academic Coordinator, it will be helpful if you bring detailed course descriptions, contact hours, and any other relevant information from the host intuition for consideration.